tide-foundation/tidecloak-client-nextJS/README.md

 * Optional: Git installed
 * Internet connectivity

-For the purpose of this guide, we assume to run on a Debian linux host (either under Windows WSL or not).
+For the purpose of this guide, we assume Debian Linux command syntax (either under Windows WSL or not).

 ## 1. Deploy this Next.JS project locally